booleanbites/houzi-doc/_docs/hooks-widgets/23_add_custom_widget_in_home.md

 `Project_HOME  > lib > hooks_v2.dart`

 Look for the `getHomeWidgetsHook()` method.
 You are provided with `hookName` and `isRefreshed` parameters.
-In the `if_statement()` comparison, replace the `HOOK_NAME` with your specific hookName (which you have already defined in the HouziBuilder Desktop Application.) and return you custom Widget instead of returning `null`.
+In the `if_statement()` comparison, replace the `HOOK_NAME` with your specific hookName (which you have already defined in the HouziBuilder Desktop Application.) and replace your Custom widget with `WIDGET`.
+Whenever the home is refreshed, `isRefreshed` will return true, if you want to perform anything when the home **refreshes**, you can use the `isRefreshed`.

-For Example: If you have a custom widget named as 'custom-widget'.
-Just replace the 'HOOK_NAME' with 'custom-widget' and return your widget as follows:
+For Example: If you have a custom widget named as `custom-widget`.
+Just replace the `HOOK_NAME` with `custom-widget` and return your widget as follows:
 ```
   HomeWidgetsHook homeWidgetsHook = (
         BuildContext context,